Human error likely caused Swinomish Reservation train derailment, official says

 KUOW first reported that Tom Wooten, the Samish Indian Nation chair, said the derail device caused the accident.

-Washington state Department of Ecology officials said the train had likely just departed a nearby oil refinery at the time it derailed.
+Washington State Department of Ecology officials said the train had likely just departed a nearby oil refinery at the time it derailed.
 None of the cars the engines were carrying came off the tracks.

 BNSF in 2012 began transporting 100-car trains of highly combustible crude oil through Swinomish land to a nearby refinery, court documents show.
 In the 2015 lawsuit, the tribe alleged that BNSF was running trains with four times the number of cars permitted under the easement agreement with the tribe.